sap-linuxlab/community.sap_install/roles/sap_storage_setup/README.md

 This Ansible Role is agnostic, and will run on any Infrastructure Platform.
 Only LVM is used for local/block storage, to allow for further expansion if the SAP System requires further storage space in the future.

-Please note, while this Ansible Role has protection against overwrite of existing disks and filesystems - sensibile review and care is required for any automation of disk storage.
+Please note, while this Ansible Role has protection against overwrite of existing disks and filesystems - sensible review and care is required for any automation of disk storage.
 Please review the documentation and samples/examples carefully.
 It is strongly suggested to initially execute the Ansible Playbook calling this Ansible Role, with `ansible-playbook --check` for Check Mode - this will perform no changes to the host and show which changes would be made.

 ## Requirements